 (Interview Success Formula)

-Interview statistics from Interview Success Formula suggests that around one in five applicants get an interview, usually by phone or in person.
+Interview statistics from the Interview Success Formula suggests that around one in five applicants get an interview, usually by phone or in person.

 (Interview Success Formula)